rayyngg/FangryBirds-tiktok-tech-jam/README.md

 ## Robustness study (`scripts/perturb_eval.py`)

-The private set is scored by the same harness on 800 unseen sessions, and the specification says the organizer may add paraphrasing.
-We could not test that directly, so we changed the simulator at runtime (the evaluator file is untouched) in ten ways the private set might differ, and ran the unchanged agent against each.
+The final set is 800 unseen sessions scored by the same harness.
+When we built this, the specification left room for the organizer to paraphrase the customer's messages; the organizer's final-evaluation FAQ, published on 1 September, confirms the same deterministic templates and the same card policy will be used.
+We had already tested the harder case: we changed the simulator at runtime (the evaluator file is untouched) in ten ways the final set might have differed, and ran the unchanged agent against each.

 | change to the simulator | full lists, score (HR / MRR / MTTC) | gate, score (HR / MRR / MTTC) |
 |---|---|---|